Home > Recipes > Breakfast > Creamy German Rice Pudding (Milchreis)

 1 cup arborio rice

 • Add all ingredients to a large pot and thoroughly combine them.
+Choose a heavy-bottom pot to prevent it from burning easily.

 1 cup arborio rice, 2 cups milk, 1 cup water, 1 tbsp almond butter, 1/2 cup brown sugar, 1 pinch salt, 2 tsp vanilla extract, 1 tsp ground cinnamon

-• Bring the mixture to a boil and reduce the heat down to a gentle simmer.
-Cook the rice pudding for 40 minutes until the rice is softened.
+• Cook the rice pudding for 40 minutes until the rice is softened.
 Stir it every 5 minutes to make sure it doesn't burn at the bottom of the pot.
+Rice pudding thickens over time so don't be alarmed if it is a bit liquid after the cooking time.
+If the pudding is too thick, simply add more milk.

 • Remove the pot from the stove and let it cool down for 15 minutes.
 It will continue to cook and absorb the oat milk so don't be alarmed if it seems too liquid.